 - we will offer you a quotation even if you have previously had claims against your caravan insurance policy;

-- if something happens to your touring caravan and it is up to three years old, then after claim approval we will offer you a new-for-old replacement – even if your caravan has had multiple previous owners (unlike some insurers who may only do so if you have had your caravan since new).
+- if something happens to your touring caravan and it is up to five years old, then after claim approval we will offer you a new-for-old replacement – even if your caravan has had multiple previous owners (unlike some insurers who may only do so if you have had your caravan since new).

 These are just two examples but we hope the principle is clear – it may be important that you focus on finding cover that is meaningful to the way you live your life and use your caravan, rather than search exclusively for cheap touring caravan insurance.